 Texas Designated Home State Insurance Adjuster License FAQ

-How long does it take to become an insurance adjuster in Texas?
+How long does it take to get a designated home state insurance adjuster license in Texas?

 In Texas, the process of designated home state insurance adjuster licensing can range from a few weeks to a few months (pre-exam education, pre-license exam, background checks, license application, and application review).
 Follow the steps above to get your insurance license in Texas.